nine7nine/FSThost-pkgbuild/README.md

   run the above commands. -> Therefore, I'd strongly recommend not using old versions of Jack.
 That said; if you have no choice, then the above workaround exists for you.

   that all said, it's possible to get newer Jack2 packages in Ubuntu.
-Rolesyuk has done just that;
+Rolesyuk has done just that, with an automated script that grabs and replaces the older ubuntu jack2 packages, with new ones;

   https://github.com/rolesyuk/rt_audio/tree/master/jack